9.14. Random access functions

 #include <stdio.h> void clearerr(FILE *stream); int feof(FILE *stream); int ferror(FILE *stream); void perror(const char *s);

-clears the error and EOF indicators for the
+Clearerr clears the error and EOF indicators for the

 stream.

-returns non-zero if the stream
+Feof returns non-zero if the stream's EOF

 indicator is set, zero otherwise.

-returns non-zero if the stream's error indicator is
+Ferror returns non-zero if the stream's error indicator is

 set, zero otherwise.

-prints a single-line error message on the program's
+Perror prints a single-line error message on the program's

-standard output, prefixed by the string pointed to by s
+standard output, prefixed by the string pointed to by s,

 with a colon and a space appended.
 The error message is determined by